 Pending solution of the availability and consistency of data sources, this approach can hold.
-It is clearer to provide a full fossil Residual Mix than to risk including double-claimed renewable gases in the Residual Mix, as long as the legal framework sustains some areas of confusion as explained in Section 3.4 The instrument for renewable gas consumption claims and as elaborated in 2020 in the FaStGO Task 4.2 report.
+It is clearer to provide a full fossil Residual Mix than to risk including double-claimed renewable gases in the Residual Mix, as long as the legal framework sustains some areas of confusion as explained in Section 4.4 and as elaborated in 2020 in the FaStGO Task 4.2 report.